 "A Method to the Madness" is free to the public with limited space available.
 Attendees can register to attend as a team of four or as an individual runner.
 The first two teams of four to register will be eligible for a free race entry for the Mad Mountain Mud Run from Pardee.
 Only teams not already registered for the Mad Mountain Mud Run can win a free entry for their team members.
 Attendees could also receive prizes from Mad Mountain Mud Run race sponsors.
 To register for "A Method to the Madness" call 1-866-790-WELL (9355).

-Pardee will host a community blood drive for The Blood Connection on Friday, Mar.
-8 from 12 – 4:30 p.m. at the Pardee Health Education Center, located in the Blue Ridge Mall.
+Pardee will host a community blood drive for the Blood Connection on Friday, May 10, from 12 – 4:30 p.m. at the Pardee Signature Care Center located in the Blue Ridge Mall.

 In order to donate blood, one must be healthy, at least 17 years old, weigh 110 pounds or more, and not have donated blood in the past 56 days.
 Walk-in donors will be accepted, but those with appointments will be seen first.
 All donors will receive a free t-shirt and two movie passes.
 Appointments are requested by calling the Pardee Health Education Center at (828) 692-4600.

 Thank you to all of our volunteers for supporting the hospital.

 Pardee Hospital will hold an open house to welcome the hospital's newest internal medicine physician, Jamie Anthony, M.D.

 The event will be held Thursday, May 2, from 4 - 6 p.m. at Pardee Internal Medicine Associates, located at 709A North Justice Street.
 Refreshments will be served.